Skip to main content

 One crowded hour of glorious life

-A rare first-person account by a private soldier of the fighting at Gallipoli is now available in a modern, annotated edition.
+A rare first-person account by a private soldier at Gallipoli is now available in a modern, annotated edition.

 Charles Watkins served with a territorial battalion, the 1/6th Lancashire Fusiliers, at Gallipoli in 1915.
 Lost Endeavour tells how the ‘fish-and-chip’ civilian soldiers were transformed into hard-baked ‘old sweats’ at Helles.